Person to Person (Mad Men): Plot

-After Don hangs up, Peggy discusses the disturbing call with Stan over the phone.
-Though Peggy is concerned for her mentor, Stan reasons that Don has disappeared off the radar many times before and always returns.
-She apologizes for their earlier argument, and Stan tells her that he is in love with Peggy.
-Peggy initially is flustered, but suddenly realizes she loves him too.
-He then rushes to her office where they kiss.
+Peggy phones Stan to discuss Don's call.
+Though Peggy is concerned for Don, Stan notes that he has disappeared before and returned.
+She apologizes for their argument, and Stan tells her he loves her.
+Peggy realizes she loves him too.
+He rushes to her office, where they kiss.

-A counselor at the retreat notices that Don is upset and persuades him to attend a group therapy session she is on her way to.
-During the meeting Don sees a fellow attendee, Leonard (Evan Arnold), confess to feeling unloved and overlooked by his family and colleagues.
-Leonard describes a dream where he is an item in a refrigerator that no one selects; he then breaks down crying.
-Don, overcome with emotion, embraces him and breaks down as well.
+A counselor at the retreat persuades Don to attend group therapy.
+Another attendee confesses to feeling unloved and overlooked by his family and colleagues.
+As he breaks down crying, Don, overcome with emotion, embraces him.

-The episode (and the series as a whole) ends with a montage of the fates of the major characters: Pete, Trudy and Tammy board a Learjet taking them to their new lives in Wichita.
-Joan operates her thriving new business, Holloway Harris Productions, from her apartment while her mother looks after her son.
-Roger and Marie sit in a cafe in Paris on their honeymoon and muse about an elderly couple seated nearby.
-Sally does housework and tends to her younger brothers, while Betty smokes a cigarette and reads behind her.
-Peggy, hard at work on an assignment, receives a loving embrace from Stan.
-Don, seated in the lotus position, participates in a meditation class at the retreat center when a smile comes to his face.
-The show smash cuts to the groundbreaking 1971 "Hilltop" television advertisement for Coca-Cola.
+Pete, Trudy and Tammy board a Learjet to Wichita.
+Joan operates her new business from her apartment.
+Roger and Marie sit in a cafe in Paris.
+Sally tends to her brothers while Betty smokes a cigarette and reads.
+While working, Peggy is embraced by Stan.
+Don meditates at the retreat when a smile comes to his face and the 1971 "Hilltop" television advertisement for Coca-Cola is shown.